Akal Sena: Guru Hargobind

 Following this battle the Akal Sena fought in no major battles until the Battle of Amritsar which occurred on April 14 of 1634.
-It was a two day battle which began over a hunting dispute between Guru Hargobind and the Mughals.
+It was a two-day battle which began over a hunting dispute between Guru Hargobind and the Mughals.
 The Mughals attacked the Akal Sena and a minor scuffle occurred.
 Blows were exchanged and many Mughals died.
 The Mughals were forced to fall back.
 This was used as an excuse for Shah Jahan to send an army of 7,000 under the command of general Mukhlis Khan, Shamas Khan, Murtaza Khan, and Mustafa Khan.
 The Akal Sena was only 700 in number under the lead of Guru Hargobind, Bhatt Kirat, Bhai Bhanno, Bhai Peda Das, Rao Bulla, and Painde Khan.
-The Akal Sena was not prepared for a fight as they were busy preparing for the Guru Hargobind’s daughter’s wedding.
-It was a two day battle.
+The Akal Sena was not prepared for a fight as they were busy preparing for the Guru Hargobind's daughter's wedding.
+It was a two-day battle.
 On the first day the Mughals took over Lohgarh and attacked the home of Guru Hargobind.
-On the second day the Akal Sena launched a counter attack.
+On the second day the Akal Sena launched a counterattack.
 Bhai Banno was killed in battle after which Guru Hargobind took command.
-The battle ended when Guru Hargobind killed Mukhlis Khan in hand to hand combat.
+The battle ended when Guru Hargobind killed Mukhlis Khan in hand-to-hand combat.
 All the Mughal generals were killed with no Mughal soldier surviving.

 This battle proved that Guru Hargobind and the Akal Sena were powerful and not a small militia.
-The victory cemented Guru Hargobind and the Akal Sena’s presence and destroyed ideas of Mughal invincibility.
+The victory cemented Guru Hargobind and the Akal Sena's presence and destroyed ideas of Mughal invincibility.